- What is a rat show?

 - Best Novice Exhibitor (for registered ratteries)

-- Best Self, Marked, Rex, Dumbo, Russian, Shaded, Any Other Variety (AOV), Guide Standard and New Varieties
+- Best Self, Marked, Rex, Dumbo, Russian, Shaded, Any Other Variety (AOV), Guide Standard and Provisional Standard (New Varieties)

 ** Depending on results reserve best in show will not always be awarded